Vegan Club Sandwich

 - 2 tbsp agave nectar

-- In a small bowl, mix soy sauce, liquid smoke, agave nectar and also add smoked paprika if you have it.
-Season it with salt and pepper and set aside for a moment.
+- In a small bowl, mix soy sauce, liquid smoke, agave nectar, mustar, and smoked paprika.
+Season with salt and pepper and set marinade aside.

-- Peel an aubergine and also use your peeler to cut off real thin slices of the aubergine.
-Place slices on a paper towel and salt them slightly in order to "dehydrate".
-You will notice small drops of water on your aubergine after a few minutes.
-Let it rest for 10-15 minutes this way and blot salt afterwards.
+- Use a vegetable peeler or a knife to thinly slice eggplant.
+Transfer onto paper towels and salt them in order to "dehydrate".
+You will notice small drops of water appearing on the eggplant slices after a few minutes.
+Let rest for 10-15 minutes and afterwards brush off the salt.

-- Heat up some oil in a large pan and roast your aubergine slices from both sides.
-This step is important for the "bacon's" texture at the end, because otherwise it might get a bit too soft in the end.
+- Heat some vegetable oil in a large frying pan and fry eggplant slices from both sides.
+This step is important for the texture at the end, because otherwise it might get a bit too soft.